sakusanpuwan/java-fundamentals/src/main/java/org/example/GenericsCollectionsStreamsLambda/Collections.md

 ![LinkedList.png](../../../../resources/LinkedList.png)
 where tail pointer references last node

+`LinkedList` achieves polymorphism by acting as `List`, `Deque` and `Queue` using it's linked node structure and covering all necessary methods for each interface.

+`List` - supports insertions, deletions and access at any position, not as fast as `ArrayList` `Deque` - supports operations at both ends for LIFO or FIFO data structure `Queue` - supports FIFO behaviour using `Deque` methods

 ### `ArrayList<E>` vs `LinkedList<E>`
 | Operation              | `ArrayList`        | `LinkedList`                           |
 | ---------------------- | ------------------ | -------------------------------------- |